 To explain the high cesarean birth rate, health professionals and journalists often point the spotlight on mothers themselves.
-Many assume that leading factors in the trend are: 1) more and more women are asking for cesarean sections that have no medical rationale, 2) the number of women who genuinely need a cesarean is increasing, and 3) liability pressure is driving rates up.
-None appears to account for a large portion of the growth in the cesarean rate since it began to rise in 1996.
+Many assume that leading factors in the trend are: 1) that more and more women are asking for C-sections that have no medical rationale; 2) that the number of women who genuinely need a cesarean is increasing; and 3) that liability pressure on health care providers is driving rates up.
+However, none of these reasons appears to account for a large portion of the growth in the cesarean rate since it began to rise in 1996.

 Despite a lot of talk about "maternal request" cesareans, few women appear to be taking this step.
-Childbirth Connection's national Listening to Mothers survey of women who gave birth in hospitals in 2011-2012 polled U.S. women about these decisions.
-Just one percent of women who had had initial ("primary") cesareans said that they had planned and carried out surgical birth with the understanding that there had been no medical reason for this procedure.
-Researchers who have looked at this question in other countries have found similar results.
+Childbirth Connection's national Listening to Mothers survey of women who gave birth in hospitals in 2011-2012 asked U.S. women about these decisions and found that only 1 percent of women who had initial ("primary") cesareans said they had planned and carried out surgical birth with the understanding that there had been no medical reason for this procedure.10 Researchers who have looked at this question in other countries have found similar results.11

 Many have also pointed to changes in the population of childbearing women, such as more older women who have developed medical conditions and more women with extra challenges of multiple births.
-While there are some overall changes in this population, researchers have found that cesarean section rates have gone up for all groups of birthing women, regardless of age, the number of babies they are having, the extent of health problems, their race/ethnicity, or other characteristics.
-In other words, there is a change in practice standards that reflects an increasing willingness on the part of professionals to follow the cesarean path under all conditions.
-In fact, one quarter of the Listening to Mothers survey participants who had cesareans reported that they had experienced pressure from a health professional to have a cesarean.
+While there are some overall changes in this population, researchers have found that C-section rates have gone up for all groups of birthing women, regardless of age, the number of babies they are having, the extent of health problems, their race/ethnicity or other characteristics.12 In other words, there is a change in practice standards that reflects an increasing willingness on the part of professionals to follow the cesarean path under all conditions.
+In fact, one quarter of the Listening to Mothers survey participants who had cesareans reported that they had experienced pressure from a health professional to have a cesarean.13

 Finally, fear of malpractice liability is frequently cited as a major driver of the extensive use of cesarean section.
-However, a series of studies have examined this question and have concluded that the role of liability pressure is modest at best and can account for just a fraction of the steep recent rise.
-Further, this factor is overpowered by the role of variation in professional practice style.
+However, a series of studies have examined this question and have concluded that the role of liability pressure is modest at best and can account for just a fraction of the steep recent rise.14 Further, this factor is overpowered by the role of variation in professional practice style.15